AR-js-org/AR.js-Docs/docs/marker-based.md

 ### threex-artoolkit

-threex.artookit is the three.js extension to easily handle [artoolkit](https://github.com/artoolkit/jsartoolkit5).
+threex.artoolkit is the three.js extension to easily handle [artoolkit](https://github.com/artoolkitx/jsartoolkit5).
 It is the main part of my [AR.js effort](http://github.com/jeromeetienne/AR.js)

 ### Architecture